 - The Admissions Committee may at any time during the application process, request an official copy of transcripts for all post-secondary institutions attended.

-- For students whose admitting degree was granted outside of North America, the Faculty of Information will accept transcripts sent directly from World Education Services (WES) as official transcripts in consideration for admission.
-The Faculty of Information will consider the evaluation report from WES but will make its own evaluation decision.
+- For students whose admitting degree was granted outside of North America, the Faculty of Information will make its own evaluation decision.

 Non-Academic Supporting Documents